 Start this recipe by browning unsalted butter.
 This extra step toasts the milk solids and adds extra flavor to the cupcakes.
 When done, the butter should be golden and smell nutty and fragrant.

 Add diced butter to a saucepan and begin melting over medium-high heat.

 Keep cooking the butter until it completely melts.
-Low the heat so that it does not too vigorously.
+Lower the heat so that it does not boil too vigorously.

 Swirl the pan around and stir occasionally to keep the milk solids from burning on the bottom.

 When done, the butter will be golden and the milk solids toasty brown but not burnt.